RonenMelamed2/Portfolio/README.md

 * Segment given audio file into detected syllables and display borders.
 * Calculate and draw pitch estimation using the following methods:
 	* Zero-crossing rate
-	* Fitting a legendre polynomial of chosen order to Zcr pitch estimation
+	* Fitting a Legendre polynomial of chosen order to Zcr pitch estimation
 	* Pyin
 	* Max frequency component for each time frame, extracted directly from the signal's STFT
 * Synthesize and play audio using the pitch estimation methods mentioned above.